 What Healthy Gums Look Like

 Healthy gums should look pink and firm, not red and swollen.
 To keep gums healthy, practice good oral hygiene.
-Brush your teeth at least twice a day, floss at least once a day, see your dentist regularly, and avoid smoking or chewing tobacco.
+Brush your teeth at least twice a day, floss at least once a day, rinse with an antiseptic mouthwash once or twice a day, see your dentist regularly, and avoid smoking or chewing tobacco.

 1. 3D4Medical.com and Oxford Scientific (OSF)